Criteria for posterior consistency

 underlining the fundamental nature of condition (\ref{eq:KLprior}).
 But even if we keep this equivalence in mind, it may be possible to formulate less demanding criteria for the choice of the prior at the expense of more stringent model conditions: the theorem is uncommitted regarding the nature of the $V_i$, and, more importantly, we may use any $B_i$ that \emph{(i)} allow uniform control of $P_0(p/q)^\al$, and \emph{(ii)} allow convenient choice of a prior such that $\Pi(B_i)>0$.
 The two requirements on $B_i$ leave room for trade-offs between being `small enough' to satisfy \emph{(i)}, but `large enough' to enable a choice for $\Pi$ that leads to \emph{(ii)}.
 The freedom to choose $B$'s and $\Pi$ lends the method the desired flexibility: given $\scrP$ and $V$, can we find $V_i$'s, $B_i$'s and a prior $\Pi$ like above?

-In what follows it is shown that Schwartz's theorem, Barron's sieve generalization and Walker's theorem can all be related to theorem~\ref{thm:main}: in section~\ref{sec:cons}, the denominator of expression (\ref{eq:posterior}) is considered in detail and theorem~\ref{thm:main} is proved.
-In section~\ref{sec:variations} we establish that condition (\ref{eq:power}) is equivalent to KL-separation (see, \eg\ lemma~\ref{lem:KLequiv}).
+In what follows it is shown that Schwartz's theorem, Barron's sieve generalization, Walker's theorem and posterior rates of convergence \cf\ Ghosal-Ghosh-van~der~Vaart can all be related to theorem~\ref{thm:main}.
+In section~\ref{sec:cons}, the denominator of expression (\ref{eq:posterior}) is considered in detail and theorem~\ref{thm:main} is proved.
+In section~\ref{sec:variations} we establish that condition (\ref{eq:power}) is equivalent to KL-separation.
 Based on that, Schwartz's theorem is re-derived and several variations are considered, \eg\ posterior consistency in Kullback-Leibler divergence with a prior satisfying (\ref{eq:KLprior}) and Hellinger consistency with priors that charge metric balls.
 In section~\ref{sec:sep} it is shown that the totally-boundedness condition is not essential, in two distinct ways: firstly we give a version of the theorem involving a sieve of submodels with finite covers, whose complements satisfy Barron's negligible prior mass condition.
 Secondly, we consider variations on Walker's theorem to guarantee Hellinger consistency with Kullback-Leibler priors that satisfy certain summability conditions.
+In section~\ref{sec:rates} we consider posterior rates of convergence and show that the second-order KL-condition on the prior of (\ref{eq:GGV}) can be replaced by a rate-specific version of Schwartz's KL-condition (\ref{eq:KLprior}): for some $K>0$,